m1293b/4thmile/README.md

   3. Sorting function doesn't work properly.
     - While updating the code, I must have accidentally changed the sorting function's logic.
 It was supposed to sort by price from lowest to highest, but it was not sorting at all.

+  4. JavaScript file not updating.
+    - Any changes in the JavaScript files are not being updated on the site.
+I have tried clearing the cache and refreshing the page, but it still didn't work.
+I found a workaround, by adding and updating "?v=1" at the end of the URL, the changes are reflected on a page refresh.

 # Testing